Rana-Paul/Video-Tanscoder-v2/README.md

 ## Prerequisites

-Here is what you need to be able to run Video Transcoder
+Here is what you need to be able to run a Video Transcoder

 ``Node.js (Version: >=18.x)``